Game-Dev-Baram-Chahine/machine-learning-lecture/README.md

 # Machine learning in Unity

-This repository represents a project in unity ML-Agents lecture at the game development course, in this project we have a boat movement game made with ml agents.
+This repository represents a project in unity ML-Agents lecture in the game development course, in this project we have a boat movement game made with ml agents.

 ![Game gif](https://github.com/Game-Dev-Baram-Chahine/machine-learning-lecture/blob/main/output.gif)